PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 have different unconditional, split-fallback, shared-mutation, and binary recovery semantics; classify them before selecting another family.
 Never create, update, or reopen a pull request.

+## Unconditional very-late reconciliation characterization

+The remaining six unconsumed static-shape observations were classified by execution semantics.
+The selected family contains only the two unconditional calls after very-late broadcast repair and after the final very-late dynamic-rank-one rewrite.

+The new contract fixes their exact predecessors, successors, order, `model_ir` argument, `include_mutation_count=True`, absence of consumers, and unconditional execution.
+Its strict expected failure requires stable `shape_reconciliation.primary.very_late_*` records.

+Validation completed sequentially under core-only `uv`: the dedicated test is `1 passed, 1 xfailed in 0.14s`, and targeted Ruff, bytecode compilation, and whitespace checks pass.
+No production source changed.

+Commit and push before replacing only the two assignment targets with phase records.
+Do not add guards or combine them with shared, binary-recovery, or split-fallback results.
+Update their existing surrounding contracts and the bounded-store inventory, validate, document, commit, and push.
+Never create, update, or reopen a pull request.